In 2016 there were not one, but two shocking election results that resulted in the world stock markets moving sharply downwards.

 It’s not all about Christmas too – don’t forget that there are gifts to be given around Valentine’s Day, Mother’s Day, Father’s Day and Graduation, as well as birthdays, weddings and anniversaries all year long.

-Some tips for reducing the impact of an economic downturn on your handmade business.
+Here are some tips for reducing the impact of an economic downturn on your handmade business.

-1. Diversify as much as possible.
+1. Diversify as much as possible

 Sticking to just one way of selling to customers is always risky, but even more so when times are tough.